dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/buildfarm-setup.rst

 How to set up hosts allowing you to build for both Intel and SPARC architectures.
 At least three servers are needed:

-* Solaris 9 Sparc to build 32 bit and 64 bit Sparc binaries
+* Solaris 9 SPARC to build 32 bit and 64 bit SPARC binaries
 * Solaris 9 x86 to build 32 bit build x86 binaries
 * Solaris 10 x86 to build 64 bit x86 binaries

-Servers with Solaris 10 Sparc are optional for most of the packages.
+Servers with Solaris 10 SPARC are optional for most of the packages.
 However, there may be packages which rely on private kernel data (like "top") which needs to be build for each and every Solaris version to run on.